-The season of Lent, which begins in 1988 on February 17, is a period of forty days extending from Ash Wednesday through the Saturday before Easter.
+The season of Lent is a period of forty days extending from Ash Wednesday through the Saturday before Easter.
 Sundays are not considered part of Lent as such, although the Lenten themes often do carry over into Sunday worship.

 Lent is a time for penitence and spiritual renewal.
 Although every Sunday (even the Sundays in Lent) is a "little Easter" celebration, Sundays in Lent should also reflect a somber note.
 The more jubilant songs of the faith, common to the rest of the year, should be replaced by songs especially appropriate to this season—songs that reflect both the passion of the Lord and the joy of Easter.

 The Revised Common Lectionary provides a rich variety of possibilities for preaching during Lent.
 Although the readings for any given week relate to one another, it is advisable to choose just one passage as the text; if appropriate, the pastor can make reference to the other passages during the message.
 The service planning ideas on these pages suggest a series of messages on either the Old Testament or epistle passages.

 The Old Testament: Genesis 9:8—17 God's Covenant with Noah

 The Old Testament readings provide the basis for a series of sermons on the covenant.
 Throughout the series, the worship leader will have opportunity to bring into perspective the variety of covenants we make (e.g., baptism, marriage, profession of faith).

 This passage from Genesis tells us that God not only instigates the covenant with Noah but also assures Noah that He will be faithful to the covenant.
 Faithfulness is indispensable to covenant keeping.

 These verses contain a prayer that God's covenant mercies may be granted in all areas of life.